kylereicks/picturefill.js.wp/readme.txt

 This plugin uses the default Wordpress image class `wp-image-{image id}` as a source of information.
 It will not work effectively if this class is removed.
 The original image will still be loaded, but it will not be responsive.

+The responsiveness of an image can be limited by adding the class `min-size-{image size}`.
+For example, an image with the class `min-size-medium` will not load an image smaller than size `medium`.

 == Installation ==

+1. First, make sure that the image sizes set in your media settings reflect useful breakpoints in your design.
-1. Upload the plugin folder to the `/wp-content/plugins/` directory
+2. Upload the plugin folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==